anupam-rudra/House-Price-Prediction-Models/Readme.md

 # House Price Prediction using Multiple Regression, Random Forest and XGBoost

 ## Project Overview

-This project builds predictive models to estimate house sale prices using the **House Prices: Advanced Regression Techniques** dataset from Kaggle.
+This project builds multiple regression and machine learning models to predict house prices using the **House Prices: Advanced Regression Techniques** dataset from Kaggle.
+The goal is to understand the impact of different property features on house prices and compare the performance of statistical and machine learning models.

 The objective of this project is to apply **statistical modeling and machine learning techniques** to identify the key factors affecting house prices and build accurate prediction models.